wijnen/webgame/tutorial/tutorial.md

 - Basic knowledge of Javascript
 - Model editing, rigging, and action editing in Blender
 - Bitmap image editing

+# Installation
+If pythhon-{fhs,network,websocketd} are not installed on the system, copy the module files ({fhs,network,websocketd}.py) into the python-webgame directory.

+Copy or link mgrl.js and demos/gl-matrix.js from the m.grl source into the html directory of the python-webgame source.

+In the m.grl source, go to apps/blender\_addon and create a zip of the code in there using ``zip io_scene_jta.zip io_scene_jta/*`` .
+Open Blender, go through user settings to addons and use the install from file button to install the newly created zip file.

 # Introduction
 This tutorial teaches how to use Python-webgame through examples and